Document

 b.
 Let Out House Property

-A house property which is rented for the whole or a part of the year is considered a let out house property for income tax purposes
+A house property that is rented for the whole or part of the year is considered a let-out house property for income tax purposes.
+A house property in excess of 2 self-occupied properties, as mentioned above, is also deemed a let-out property(treated as a let-out even if vacant).

-How to calculate Income From House Property
+How to Calculate Income from House Property?

 Here is how you compute your income from a house property:

 b.
-Reduce Property Tax: Property tax, when paid, is allowed as a deduction from GAV of property.
+Reduce Property Tax: Property tax, when paid, is allowed as a deduction from GAV of the property.

 c.
 Determine Net Annual Value(NAV) : Net Annual Value = Gross Annual Value – Property Tax